 - Helcim is our pick as the best payment processor for established small businesses in 2021.

-- It has competitive rates, uses the interchange-plus pricing model and charges a single monthly fee.
+- It has competitive rates and uses the interchange-plus pricing model.

 - Helcim provides, at no extra cost, extra features like basic point-of-sale software, a hosted online store, a virtual terminal, invoicing, recurring payments and more.